Fusion-Lightguns/DIY-Fusion-Guns/Fusion-Mini/README.md

-# This directory contains stuff if you need if you wanna DIY a Mini
+# This directory contains stuff you need if you wanna DIY a Mini

 Click on a folder above for more info.